 Popular top-dwelling fish include:

 Popular top to mid-dwelling fish include:

 The middle level is the focal point of the aquarium and should be populated with plenty of active fish.
 Schooling fish, including most of the Tetra species, as well as some of the Barbs, are excellent for the middle level of a community tank.
 Mid-dwelling fish are often selected as dither fish for cichlid tanks, particularly schools of active fish.

-Larger fish such as Gouramis, Rainbows, or Angels also make interesting mid-level fish.
-However, it is important to remember that slower moving fish with long flowing fins may be picked upon by smaller, faster-moving fish.
-Barbs are particularly well known for nipping fins.
+Larger fish such as Gouramis, Rainbowfish, or Angelfish also make interesting mid-level fish.
+However, it is important to remember that slower moving fish with long flowing fins may be picked on by smaller, faster-moving fish.
+Tiger Barbs are particularly well known for nipping fins.
 Avoid combining them with Angelfish or Bettas.
 Also, remember that many Gouramis aren't tolerant of their own kind, so do your homework before adding them to the mix.

 Popular mid-dwelling fish include:

 Bottom-dwelling fish lend interest to the lower levels of the tank and often help turn over the substrate.
 You will note that most of them have mouths that point downward, making it easy for them to scour the tank bottom for morsels of food.
 However, do not fall into the commonly held myth that bottom dwellers do not have to be fed.
 All too often bottom-dwelling fish are under-fed.
 They cannot subsist only on leftovers from the other fish, but must be fed with foods that will reach them on the bottom.

 Remember that the top and mid-dwelling fish will get to the food faster.
 Including sinking foods when feeding will ensure that those living in the lower portion of the tank receive enough food.
 Some bottom-dwellers are nocturnal and should be fed after turning the lights off for the night.

 Popular bottom-dwelling fish include: